PainedPsyche/cui_character/README.md

 ## Requirements and usage notes
 **I intended this to be fully functional resource with minimal configuration.
 Editing and saving characters to the database *should* work out-of-the-box.**

-In order to use this resource, you need:
+Thanks to [SaltyGrandpa](https://github.com/SaltyGrandpa) you can now use this resource standalone, without esx framework.
+To do so, follow his instructions in `shared/config.lua`.

-legacy version of [es_extended](https://github.com/esx-framework/es_extended/tree/v1-final) **OR** [extendedmode](https://github.com/extendedmode/extendedmode)
+In order to use this resource with esx, you need: legacy version of [es_extended](https://github.com/esx-framework/es_extended/tree/v1-final) **OR** [extendedmode](https://github.com/extendedmode/extendedmode)